sam-atkins/util-scripts/README.md

 ### Add an `.env` file
 Convert the `.env.template` to an `.env` file and populate the details with AWS credentials.
 The list of profile prefixes must match the start of the profile info, per the template file.

+### Todoist API setup

+- Add the API key and project ids to .env
+- Add csv templates to the template directory
+- Check the config in `src/todo/config.py` aligns with the templates

+To add a new template to import, follow these steps:

+1. Add the template to the `/template` directory
+2. Add the template name to the `KNOWN_FILES` list
+3. Add the required config to the dict in `src/todo/config.py`

 ## Tests